 Common channels that businesses use to market their products and services include:

 • Their website.
 When potential clients are interested in a product or service, one of the first places they research is the business’s website.
-Ensure that your website is professional, well-designed, and contains all the information your clients would want to know.
+Ensure your website is professional, well-designed, and contains all the information your clients want.

 • Local business listings.
 The most visible business listings are on sites such as Yelp and search engines such as Google.
 Be sure to list your business on these sites for maximum visibility.

 • Social media.
 Social media platforms are a powerhouse for reaching a wider audience.
 Popular platforms that businesses advertise on include Facebook, Instagram, and TikTok.
-Each of these platforms has a different audience, so be sure to advertise on the ones that most align with your target audience demographics.
+Each platform has a different audience, so be sure to advertise on the ones most aligned with your target audience demographics.

 • Paid advertising.
 Businesses with marketing funds to spare often invest in paid online advertising, such as Google Ads or Facebook Ads.